 It is 800-941.

-Sean, if you want to join us.
+Sean, if you want to join us, you know, pretty amazing.

-Here you have President Trump, and we've gone through the list of areas, you know, around the world, India, Pakistan, Iran, and Israel, and Armenia and Azerbaijan and Cambodia and Rwanda and the Congo, and it goes on and on and on that the president has expended political capital in the name of trying to negotiate a peace.
+Here you have President Trump, and we've gone through the list of areas, you know, around the world, India, Pakistan, Iran, and Israel, and Armenia and Azerbaijan and Cambodia and Rwanda and, you know, the Congo.

 He's used the power of tariffs.

-This is going to be a very, very important critical Supreme Court decision.
+This is going to be a very, very important, critical Supreme Court decision.

-I I do believe, while constitutionally, you know, you can understand the the con the argument about Congress having issues and and and power over tariffs, but the president also needs it for his constitutional authority and role, and this president more than any other is using it, the tariff issue as a leverage point uh for him to prevent wars.
+I do believe while constitutionally, you know, you can understand the argument about Congress having issues and power over tariffs, but the president also needs it for his constitutional authority and role.

 And that's a big deal.

-I mean, I don't think any of us really thought in our lifetime we'd see the people of Gaza and the people of Israel uh uh both celebrating simultaneously as we played on the program yesterday, and that's all happening.
+I mean, I don't think any of us really thought in our lifetime we'd see the people of Gaza and the people of Israel both celebrating simultaneously as we played on the program yesterday, and that's all happening.

-And, you know, outcomes the Nobel Peace Prize today, and of course, it didn't go to Donald J. Trump.
+And of course, it didn't go to Donald J. Trump.

-Uh and anyway, so the Nobel Committee's deadline nominations were January 31st, only days into the president's second term of office.
+And anyway, so the Nobel Committee's deadline nominations were January 31st, only days into the president's second term of office.

 All right, I guess they can use that as an excuse.

-Obama discussed the tensions between war and peace and the idea of a just war, perhaps the most profound issue surrounding my receipt of this prize is the fact that I am the commander-in-chief of the military of a nation in the midst of two wars.
+Perhaps the most profound issue surrounding my receipt of this prize is the fact that I am the commander-in-chief of the military of a nation in the midst of two wars.

-And those who were passed over so that Obama could be awarded the peace prize, included the the Prime Minister of Zimbabwe, who had been considered a favor for the reward uh award at that time, and responding to the controversy over the Obama award, the Nobel committee chair explained no one could deny the international climate had suddenly improved.
+And those who were passed over so that Obama could be awarded the peace prize included the prime minister of Zimbabwe, who had been considered a favor for the award at that time.

-Now that Mr. Obama was and he was the main reason.
+Now that Mr. Obama was, and he was the main reason.

-Yeah, I could I could do that.
+Yeah, I could do that.

 Here's an interesting side note to this.